 Whenever people think of the Niagara Region in Canada, the first thing that comes to mind is Niagara Falls, and with good reason.
 BUT….whenever I think of the Niagara Region, the first thing that comes to my mind is wine!
 That’s right……wine.

 I am a lover of all things wine and the Niagara Region has a plethora of world-class vineyards, making it known as Ontario’s Wine Country.
-It is a wine lover’s dream come true.
+It is definitely a wine lover’s dream come true.